apache/incubator-graphar/README.md

 Additionally, it can serve as a direct data source for graph processing applications.

-To achieve this, GraphAr provides:
+To achieve this, GraphAr project provides:

-- The Graph Archive(GAR) file format: a standardized system-independent file format for storing graph data
+- The GraphAr format: a standardized system-independent format for storing graph data
-- Libraries: a set of libraries for reading, writing and transforming GAR files
+- Libraries: a set of libraries for reading, writing and transforming GraphAr format data

 By using GraphAr, you can:

-- Store and persist your graph data in a system-independent way with the GAR file format
+- Store and persist your graph data in a system-independent way with the GraphAr format
-- Easily access and generate GAR files using the libraries
+- Easily access and generate GraphAr format data using the libraries
-- Utilize Apache Spark to quickly manipulate and transform your GAR files
+- Utilize Apache Spark to quickly manipulate and transform your graphar format data

-## The GAR File Format
+## The GraphAr Format

-The GAR file format is designed for storing property graphs.
+The GraphAr format is designed for storing property graphs.
 It uses metadata to record all the necessary information of a graph, and maintains the actual data in a chunked way.